Daph1986/postfly_jouw_online_drukkerij/README.md

 ##### User Goals

-- As a user I want like to see a clear overview of the possibilities, what can I order.
+- As a user I want to see a clear overview of the possibilities, what can I order.
 (Product page)
 - As a user I want to see in advance what the costs will be and when it can be delivered.
 (Product page)
 - As a user I want to be able to ask questions if something is not clear.
 (Contact form)
-- As a user I want to be able to ask for a quotation if a product is not on the site, but maybe in their collection.
+- As a user I want to be able to ask for a quotation if a product is not on the site, but maybe in the collection.
 (Quatation form)
 - As a user I want to be able to see the different kinds of paper.
 (Sample kit form)
 - As a user I want to be able to go through the ordering process in a simple way.
 - As a user I want to be able to upload my own artwork.
 (Checkout form)
-- As a user I want to have easy acces to my cart, and to be able to make changes to the cart, as long as the order isn't put through yet. (cart)
+- As a user I want to have easy acces to my cart, and to be able to make changes to the cart, as long as the order isn't put through yet.
+(Shopping cart)
-- As a user I want to receive a clear order confirmation after ordering for what I have ordered.
+- As a user I want to receive a clear order confirmation with a description of what I ordered.
 (Confirmation email)
 - As a user I want to be able to see a secured overview of my order history.
 (Dashboard)
 - As a user I want to have my details filled out in advance, but also be able to change them if needed.
 (Profile)
 - As a user I want to be able to choose the language.
 (Dutch or English)